 Why A Flattening Yield Curve Is A Warning Sign

-Take a look at the yield curve today versus the yield curve in 2017 and 2016.
+Take a look at the yield curve in 2018 versus the yield curve in 2017 and 2016.
 It’s clear the yield curve has flattened as short-term rates have risen faster than long-term rates.

 Unfortunately, borrowers think exactly the opposite.
 Borrowers are less inclined to borrow capital short-term if the interest rate is very similar to long-term interest rates.
 They’d rather borrow at the same rate for a longer time period, but are often shut out due to more stringent lending standards.

 When the yield curve inverts, i.e. when short-term interest rates are higher than long-term interest rates, the rational borrower slows or stops his borrowing.
 Only the most desperate (least creditworthy) borrower takes out a short-term loan at a higher interest rate (e.g. credit card and loan shark borrowers).

 This ultimately ends up hurting both the lender and the economy long-term due to higher default rates.
 A cascade of defaults by overstretched mortgage debtors is exactly what took the housing market down between 2007-2010.